owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 > As a result I see two styles of Domain Model in the field.
 A simple Domain Model looks very much like the database design with mostly one domain object for each database table.
 A rich Domain Model can look different from the database design, with inheritance, strategies, and other \[Gang of Four\] patterns, and complex webs of interconnected objects.
 A rich Domain Model is better for more complex logic, but is harder to map to the database. **A simple Domain Model can use Active Record, whereas a rich Domain Model requires Data Mapper**.

-In an enterprise Rails application, it's not rare to see complex domain models stuffed with assoications, validations, scopes and business logics.
+In an enterprise Rails application, it's not rare to see complex domain models stuffed with associations, validations, scopes and business logics.
 It has become a growing pain to deal with such "fat models".
 We need to separate the database concerns out into a new dedicated
-leyer: the data mappers.
+layer: the data mappers.
-However, as far as I know, there's no ORM in Ruby giving us such separation yet, althought it's been said the upcoming 2.0 release of the data_mapper gem will [fully implement the Data Mapper pattern][11].
+However, as far as I know, there's no ORM in Ruby giving us such separation yet, although it's been said the upcoming 2.0 release of the data_mapper gem will [fully implement the Data Mapper pattern][11].
 Before we are able to consume the new data_mapper gem, is there a way to mitigate existing overloaded Rails models?
 Besides, switching an ORM for existing code is not effortless.